Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Conclusions

+Our framework removes the need to obtain strain waveforms from numerical relativity simulations, removing a complete layer of systematic errors.
+We note that while we have focused on the case of short numerical relativity simulations with rather ``exotic'' dynamics, the integration errors worsen with increasing waveform length.
+In particular, this makes such errors particularly troublesome in the task of constructing hybrid numerical-relativity - post-Newtonian waveforms \cite{OhmeThesis} that are matched are early times \cite{Pollney_Reissweig}.

-Our framework removes the need to obtain strain waveforms from numerical relativity simulations, avoiding one layer of systematic errors.
-Finally, while we have demonstrated our framework in the context of parameter inference and model selection, this is trivially applicable to the case of actual matched-filter searches for GW signals such as Refs.~\cite{Usman:2015kfa,Messick:2016aqy,Harry:2017weg}.
+While we have discussed our procedure under the prevalent scenario where the transverse-traceless (TT) gauge is considered, its application to alternative gauge-independent formulations \cite{KoopFinn} is, in principle, straight forward.
+Similarly, while we have demonstrated our framework in the context of parameter inference and model selection, this is trivially applicable to the case of actual matched-filter searches for GW signals ~\cite{Usman:2015kfa,Messick:2016aqy,Harry:2017weg,MBTA,SPIIR,Chandra2022}.
+Finally, we note that since LVK results have so far been obtained under the assumption of quasi-circular mergers, we have no reasons to believe such results may be affected by the errors we have discussed here.